nslavov/SCP_Meeting/proteomics/Hotels_2026.md

 * Reservations can also be made from this [Link](https://be.synxis.com/?adult=1&arrive=2026-07-13&chain=65&child=0&currency=USD&depart=2026-07-16&group=CELL0726&hotel=58219&level=hotel&locale=en-US&productcurrency=USD&rooms=1)

 The Inn at Longwood Medical is located at 342 Longwood Ave Boston, MA 02115.
 It is an 18 minute walk to the Northeastern University campus.

 &nbsp;

+## Apartment Style Accommodations:

+Accommodations are in Northeastern University newer construction buildings.
+All units feature air-conditioning, a full kitchen, living room, and a semi-private bathroom.
+Most bedrooms are within a shared apartment.
+Guests will have a single or double room within an apartment style accommodation with common spaces with other guests from the from the same conference and gender identity.

+* Double $86.40 per person/night – (two twin beds with shared bathroom/common room)
+* Single $115.20 per person/night – (one twin bed with shared bathroom/common room)

+More information for reserving apartment style accommodations will be available shortly.

 &nbsp;